 - Partnered with mental health ambassador, Dr. Alex George, to raise awareness about the importance of kindness

-- Spread personalized digital messages of kindness across the UK
+- Spread personalised digital messages of kindness across the UK

 3. Sir Robert McAlpine + Strong Foundations Grant